AdobeDocs/experience-manager-forms-cloud-service.en/help/asynchronous-submissions-adaptive-forms.md

 ---
-title: Asynchronous submission of adaptive forms
-seo-title: Asynchronous submission of adaptive forms
+title: How to Configure Asynchronous Submission for Adaptive Forms?
-description: Learn to configure asynchronous submission for adaptive forms.
-seo-description: Learn to configure asynchronous submission for adaptive forms.
+description: Learn how to configure the asynchronous submission for adaptive forms.
+Dig deeper on how asynchronous submission works for adaptive forms.
-uuid: 6555ac63-4d99-4b39-a2d0-a7e61909106b
-contentOwner: vishgupt
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
-topic-tags: develop
-discoiquuid: 0a0d2109-ee1f-43f6-88e5-1108cd215da6
-docset: aem65
+feature: Adaptive Forms
+role: Business Practitioner
+level: Intermediate
 ---

-# Asynchronous submission of adaptive forms{#asynchronous-submission-of-adaptive-forms}
+# Asynchronous submission of adaptive forms {#asynchronous-submission-of-adaptive-forms}

 Traditionally, web forms are configured to submit synchronously.
-In synchronous submission, when users submit a form, they are redirected to an acknowledgement page, a thank you page, or in case of submission failure, an error page.
+In synchronous submission, when users submit a form, they are redirected to an acknowledgment page, a thank you page, or in case of submission failure, an error page.
 However, modern web experiences like single page applications are gaining popularity where the web page remains static while client-server interaction happens in the background.
 You can now provide this experience with adaptive forms by configuring asynchronous submission.

 In asynchronous submission, when a user submits a form the form developer plugs-in a separate experience like redirecting to other form or a separate section of the website.
-The author can also plug-in separate services like sending data to a different data store or adds a custom analytics engine.In case of asynchronous submission, an adaptive form behaves like a single page application as the form does not reload or its URL does not change when the submitted form data is validated on the server.
+The author can also plug-in separate services like sending data to a different data store or adds a custom analytics engine.
+In case of asynchronous submission, an adaptive form behaves like a single page application as the form does not reload or its URL does not change when the submitted form data is validated on the server.

 Read on for details about asynchronous submission in adaptive forms.